autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 @enduml
 ```

-While the following chart demonstrates the process of generating a valid candidate path.
+The following chart demonstrates the process of generating a valid candidate path with path shifter method.

 ```plantuml
 @startuml